Hap Myers (ice hockey)

+Harold Robert "Hap" Myers (born July 28, 1947) is a Canadian restaurateur and former professional ice hockey defenceman.

+Career

-Harold Robert "Hap" Myers (born July 28, 1947) is a former professional ice hockey defenceman.
-He played thirteen games in the National Hockey League with the Buffalo Sabres in the 1970–71 season, the team's first in the league.
+Myers played thirteen games in the National Hockey League with the Buffalo Sabres in the 1970–71 season, the team's first in the league.
 He was scoreless and recorded six penalty minutes.
 The rest of his career, which lasted from 1968 to 1974, was spent in the minor leagues.
-He is currently a restaurant owner on the west end of Edmonton, Hap's Hungry House.
+Myers owns a restaurant called Hap's Hungry House in Edmonton.